-- Lubricate fan, solenoid shaft and shaker grate. - Check fan and solenoid to ensure proper air velocity is happening at ejection points. - Check the door gasket and replace if needed. - Clean out any ash buildup from back. - Check blower motor bushings and oil as needed. - Check air bypass tubes and chimney; remove any creosote, soot or ash build-up that may have occurred. - At the end of the season, thoroughly clean out all the ashes in the firebox, chimney, ash pan and heat exchanger. - Place a chimney cap on the chimney in order to keep rain from entering the firebox.
+- Lubricate fan, solenoid shaft and shaker grate. - Check fan and solenoid to ensure proper air velocity is happening at ejection points. - Check the door gasket and replace if needed. - Clean out any ash buildup from back. - Check blower motor bushings and oil as needed. - Check air bypass tubes and chimney; remove any creosote, soot or ash build-up that may have occurred. - At the end of the season, thoroughly clean out all the ashes in the firebox and chimney. - Place a chimney cap on the chimney in order to keep rain from entering the firebox.